cameron-rx/closedown-king/README.md

 exactly what I needed for easy discord OAuth integration.
 I choose to develop with a mobile first approach as all users would be accessing this application from their mobile phones on the bar so tailwind allowed for easy and rapid development with this in mind.

-## Features
-✅  Authentication through discord via socialite package to authorise access based on whether user is apart of our site discord server which is used for communications
-✅  Role based access control so only managers/team leaders can edit the templates that all users use to generate checklists
-✅  Time stamped log of checklists completed with user to create accountability
-✅  Mobile first user interface for easy access on mobile devices
-⏳  Collaborative checklists so multiple users can work on same one
-⏳  Push notifications to discord server when checlist is completed